 No Pressure.
 Just facts.

 Getting help for substance abuse should be easier, more accessible, and more informative.
-So, we’re changing the way people think about addiction and paving a new road for recovery.
+So, we’re changing the way people think about substance misuse and paving a new road for recovery.

 - We don’t wait for rock bottom.
 Most programs only treat people once they reach their lowest point.
 We provide education and resources that can help individuals catch and address their issues early on.